matwilso/matwilso.github.io/_posts/gpt-sim.md

 By having watched thousands of videos of structural failures like that on YouTube, including several videos of this exact thing, they might know all the tell-tale signs, like the overloading from too many people and the stress fracture in the wood.
-Models that have "experienced" much more than any single human may have extraordinary capabilities such as these.
+Models that have "experienced" much more than any single human may have extraordinary capabilities like this.

 If text-based-GPT-X is like having thousands of world experts to talk to, robot-embodied-video-GPT could be like having thousands of world experts in the room with you.